aws-amplify/docs/cli/migrate.md

 }
 ```

-Note: This would add enviornment support to your lambda function to use appropriate dynamo tables
+Note: This would add environment support to your lambda function to use appropriate dynamo tables

 ### Interactions
 * Open the `amplify/interactions/<bot-name>/src/index.js` file. modify the following contents